oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Class files, projects.md

 Note: editing this file affects all C# code files, not only files created afterward.

-If the `global.cs` file is missing, scripts cannot compile, and the program prints a warning with a link to create a new `global.cs` file with the default content.
-If multiple class files named `global.cs` exist in the workspace, the program uses the one in the default location: `\Classes\global.cs`.
+If the `global.cs` file is missing, scripts cannot compile, and the app prints a warning with a link to create a new `global.cs` file with the default content.
+If multiple class files named `global.cs` exist in the workspace, the app uses the one in the default location: `\Classes\global.cs`.
 If that file is missing, it uses a non-external `global.cs` file if a single such file exists.